sqlxpert/stay-stopped-aws-rds-aurora/README.md

-Given that the Lambda function receives the _original_ event mesasage again and again, how does Stay-Stopped track the database's progress from `starting` toward the status from which it can be stopped (`available`) and then toward a final status (usually `stopped`, but it could turn out to be `deleting`, `deleted`, or an unrecoverable status such as `failed`)?
+Given that the Lambda function receives the _original_ event mesasage again and again, how does Stay-Stopped track the database's progress from `starting` toward the status from which it can be stopped (`available`) and then toward a final status (usually `stopped`)?
 It doesn't.
 One Lambda function does the same thing each time it's invoked, avoiding the need for a Step Function state machine.

 Each time the Lambda function is invoked, it tries to stop the database by calling `stop_db_cluster` (in response to an Aurora event) or